realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      50 LET X = 110
      70 GOSUB 100
      80 PRINT "Output 2: "; Z
-     100 REM ADD 2 NUMBERS, RETURN IN Z  <-- start of a "subroutine", REM is a "remark" or "comment" 110 LET Z = X + Y
+     100 REM ADD 2 NUMBERS, RETURN IN Z  <-- This start of a "subroutine", REM is a "remark" or "comment" and is ignored by the program
+     110 LET Z = X + Y
      120 RETURN  <-- end of a "subroutine", return execution to the line after the "GOSUB" statement

      RUN

-     Output1: 42
+     Output 1: 42
-     Output2: 142
+     Output 2: 142

      ```
-   - Examples of procedural languages are "Fortran" and "BASIC" and "COBOL"
+   - Examples of Procedural languages are "Fortran" and "BASIC" and "COBOL"

- - ### Structured 60s-70s
+ - ### Structured 1960s-Present
    - No more "goto" statements, only subroutines and conditional branching were allowed
    - The concept of "scopes" (or "code blocks") to limit the use of "globally mutable" variables
      - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables